 Additional work in this area is focusing on the development of the neutral helium lines at 587.6 nm and 1083 nm as diagnostics of active region area coverages on Sun-like stars.
+The implementation of a joint IR and visible spectroscopic program using telescopes and instruments available through ESO and Max Planck, respectively, has been approved.
 Finally, NSO staff members, in collaboration with members of the community, are exploring innovative astrophysical applications of the ATST should nighttime operations be permitted at some future date following the verification of solar operations.
 The polarimetric capabilities of the ATST can be usefully applied in high sensitivity observations of phenomena ranging from circumstellar disks to extrasolar planetary atmospheres.
+The NSF, however, has thus far not approved nighttime utilization of the ATST nor has the NSO included the development of nighttime instrumentation in its Long Range Plans.
+The NSF has stated that they will consider proposals for nighttime science after the ATST has been verified for solar work.
+Any nighttime instrumentation would have to be provided outside the NSO budget.